 - If you are non-vegetarian, perhaps you should try taking less of animal protein.

-- Less of Sodium (salt) diet is mandatory.
+- Less a Sodium (salt) diet is mandatory.
 Sucrose and fructose are other culprits.

-- Potassium is good, perhaps banana can help?
+- Potassium is good, perhaps bananas can help?

 - Vitamin C supplements increase risk of stones.

 - Avoid Carbonated drinks, let go off Coke.

 - Tea, coffee, beer, and wine are actually helpful in kidney stones.

 Let us know if you have any valuable feedback or doubts.
 We would so love to hear the responses!